SingularisArt/Website/content/post/note-taking-with-latex-part-1.md

 ---
-title:        	"Note Taking with LaTeX: Part I (Basics)"
+title:        	"Note Taking with LaTeX: Part I (NeoVim)"
 author:       	"Hashem A. Damrah"
-introduction: 	"This post talks about how I take notes with LaTeX: Part 1"
+introduction: 	"This post talks about how I take notes with LaTeX: Part I"
-date:         	2021-09-07T02:45:27-07:00
+date:         	2022-01-08
 description:    "I go over using NeoVim and LaTeX to take notes with, but I specifically talk about talking notes with Mathematics."
 draft: 		 	    false
 comments:		    true
 cover:			    "/posts/images/note-taking-with-latex-part-1.png"
 toc:			      true
-tags:         	["note taking", "series"]
-categories:   	["neovim"]
+tags:         	["latex", "tutorial", "school", "notes"]
 ---

 For a **very long time**, I have been trying to create the perfect setup for note taking in general (but more specifically, for **math**).
 Before, I used to